zacharski/esp8266book/experiment4.md

 we are going to use

-	analogWrite(led, 255);
+	analogWrite(led, 1023);

-The number 255 represents how bright we want the LED.
-0 means the LED is off, 255 means the LED is at its brightest, 125 means mid brightness --- you get the idea.
+The number 1023 represents how bright we want the LED.
+0 means the LED is off, 1023 means the LED is at its brightest, 512 means mid brightness --- you get the idea.

+> You may be wondering why 1023?
+Wouldn't it better to use some normal number like 1000?
+Here is the scoop.
+Computers operate on the binary number system.
+I will not go into too much detail, but powers of 2 are more natural: 2, 4, 8, 16, 32 ...
+Now the range 0 to 1023 represents 1024 distinct values and 1024 is a power of two-- 2^10 IS 1024.
+That is probably more than you want to know.

 ## A sample program to have a mid-brightness LED light.  (
 Open up the Arduino IDE (the program you just installed in the step above).
 Then, under the file menu select **New** and type in the following program